StarWhiz/docker_deployment_notes/rocketchat/README.md

       name: ${DOCKER_MY_NETWORK}
 ```

-## docker-compose up -d
+### docker-compose up -d
 After you have the .env and docker-compose files set up in this directory.
 Do a ```docker-compose up -d``` to start the containers.
+It should take about 30-60 seconds to launch.

+### Finalization - Hubot
+After you can access your rocketchat server, you can stop the hubot errors for happening by creating a new bot user in Administration > Users > + New.
+Then create a bot with username bot, and email bot@yourdomain.com and password to match the password you used in the .env file.
+Lastly, for role choose bot and hit save.
+Now if you do a `docker logs rocketchat-hubot` you won't see any more errors and the container will stop restarting over and over again.